wailhassanali-tech/wailhassanali-tech/README.md

 Cybersecurity graduate with a strong interest in malware analysis, Operational Technology (OT) security, healthcare cybersecurity, and incident response.
 I enjoy combining technical analysis, security research, and practical laboratory work to understand and address real-world cybersecurity challenges.

+My goal is to contribute to the protection of critical systems and organisations through practical security analysis, threat investigation, and defensive cybersecurity.

 ## 🎓 Education

 **BSc Applied Cyber Security**